Guides

 The creation of reservoirs can also help reduce flood in the lower parts of the land below the dams, which is a big benefit for areas that are prone to floods.

-Economic stability
+Economic Stability

 Not all countries in this world can generate a good amount of fossil fuels on their own.
+The price of fossil fuels could fluctuate, depending on the situation of the current market.

-Although hydropower energy comes with many benefits, it doesn’t come without a cost.
+Although hydropower energy comes with many benefits, it does not come without a cost.
+Below are some examples of the disadvantages of using hydropower energy.

 Expensive

-And we’re not talking about just a few millions, but billions of dollars to create just one dam.
+It takes a large sum of money, even to build a small dam.
+We are not talking about just a few millions, but billions of dollars to create just one dam.

 Droughts